USA Cares

-USA Cares is an American non-profit organization (EIN: 46-2092762) in Radcliff, Kentucky.
+USA Cares is an American non-profit organization in Radcliff, Kentucky.
 It was founded in 2003 to give financial and other help to former members of the armed forces of the United States.
 George W. Bush spoke of its work during a speech at Fort Bragg on July 4, 2006.
+The organization has a 4 star rating on Charity Navigator.